 - Volume calculator for calculating the volume of a number of different kinds of buildings or extensions.

 - View Brighton & Hove's Policies and Guidance for Householder proposals.

 - The Planning Portal's 'What to do next' section.

-- Even if your development seems to be permitted by these rules, it's still important to contact the council’s Development Management team to check that the building or land has not had its permitted development rights removed or limited for some reason.
+- Even if your development seems to be permitted by these rules, it's still important to check that the building or land has not had its permitted development rights removed or limited for some reason.
 In some cases, there will be special conditions attached to previous development that can restrict these rights.